-- Produced when fossil fuel burns incompletely due to insufficient oxygen. - Wood, coal, and charcoal fires and gasoline engines always produce carbon monoxide. - Nationally, particularly in urban areas, the majority of CO air emissions are from mobile sources. - Can cause harmful health effects by reducing oxygen delivery to the body's organs (like the heart and brain) and tissues.
+- CO is produced when fossil fuel burns incompletely because of insufficient oxygen (O2). - Wood, coal, and charcoal fires and gasoline engines always produce CO. - In the United States, particularly in urban areas, most CO air emissions are from mobile sources. - CO can cause harmful health effects by reducing O2 delivery to the body's organs (like the heart and brain) and tissues.

-Sulfur Oxides (SOx):
+Sulfur Dioxide (SO2):

-- A group of highly reactive gases known as "oxides of sulfur". - Emissions are produced from fossil fuel combustion at power plants (73%) and other industrial facilities (20%). - SO2 is linked to several adverse effects on the respiratory system. - SO2 in the ambient air is just one of several oxides of sulfur that contribute to air quality issues.
+- SO2 is a subset of highly reactive gases known as "oxides of sulfur."
+Since SO2 is the most common of the sulfur oxides, it is used to represent SO_X emissions. - SO2 in the ambient air is just one of several oxides of sulfur that contribute to air quality issues. - SO2 emissions are produced from fossil fuel combustion at power plants (73 percent) and other industrial facilities (20 percent). - SO2 is linked to several adverse effects on the respiratory system.

-Nitrogen Oxides (NOx):
+Nitrogen Dioxide (NO2):

-- A subgroup of nitrogen oxides, nitrogen dioxide (NO2), is the component of greatest interest and the indicator for the larger group of nitrogen oxides. - NO2 forms quickly from emissions from vehicles, power plants, and off-road equipment. - NO_x contributes to the formation of ground-level ozone, and fine particle pollution. - Linked with several adverse effects on the respiratory system.
+- NO2 is a subgroup of nitrogen oxides and is the most environmentally concerning component.
+It also acts as an indicator for the presence of the larger group of NO_X. - NO2 forms quickly from vehicle, power plant, and off-road equipment emissions. - NO2 contributes to the formation of ground-level O3 and fine particle pollution. - NO2 is linked to several adverse effects on the respiratory system.